Biden has massive climate plans. Where will he find the money to fund them?

 It helps, said David G. Victor, a professor at the University of California at San Diego, that during the presidential campaign, Biden couched his plan as “an investment in infrastructure and investment in industries of the future."

-Biden intends to insert or earmark new money for climate plans in every department budget: the Transportation Department, for highway construction; the Energy Department, for research and appliance standards; the Treasury Department, for tax incentives; the Defense Department, for renewables at bases; the U.S. Army Corps of Engineers, for resilient shoreline construction.
+Biden intends to insert or earmark new money for climate plans in every department budget: the Transportation Department, for highway construction; the Energy Department, for research and appliance standards; the Treasury Department, for tax incentives; the Defense Department for renewables at bases; the U.S. Army Corps of Engineers, for resilient shoreline construction.

 Marshaling political support will pose obstacles, especially if Republicans “rediscover that they care about fiscal probity,” Victor said.
 But the economywide ambition for climate change will mean benefits — and jobs — for virtually every congressional district, especially in the battleground states of the industrial Midwest.